redtachyon2098/My-sixth-attempt-at-making-a-simple-neural-network-library-in-python-from-scratch/README.md

 "b.nodes" in this example is a two dimensional list containing the values of the nodes of the network object b.

+"b.raw" in this example is a two dimensional list containing the non-activated values of the nodes of the network object b.

 The activation is function determined by the function "activation(x)".

 "b.CostValue" in this example is a number corresponding to the cost of the network.
 This will be explained later.